Alphabet hits $4 trillion valuation as AI refocus lifts sentiment

 The shift was fueled by the company quelling concerns that it let an early AI advantage slip by turning a once-overlooked cloud unit into a major growth engine and drawing a rare tech investment from Warren Buffett's Berkshire Hathaway.

+"Of the Magnificent 7 stocks, it's the one name that has surprised us all over the last 12 months and they're making inroads beyond their traditional model," said Phil Blancato, CEO of Ladenburg Thalmann Asset Management.

+"What I would give the company credit for is innovation, that's what they've done to separate them from a lot of other firms in recent days and you're seeing it in earnings data."

-Its new Gemini 3 model has also drawn strong reviews, intensifying pressure on OpenAI after GPT-5 left some users underwhelmed.
+The new Gemini 3 model has drawn strong reviews, intensifying pressure on OpenAI after GPT-5 left some users underwhelmed.

-A Reuters report said that Samsung Electronics plans to double this year the number of its mobile devices with AI features powered by Google's Gemini.

 Google Cloud's revenue jumped 34 per cent in the third quarter, with a backlog of non-recognized sales contracts rising to $155 billion.